 - Regular reports that make sense.
 WITH an accountability framework.
 We call that coaching.
 You can call it mentoring if you don’t love the word ‘coach’.

 Our belief is that every real business needs and deserves these three things, year in and year out.
 This includes your business!

 Not only when asked for (on demand), but as part of your core duty of care.

 In fact, there is a world of value-add services your clients need.

 Start asking better questions of your clients.
 Stop advising and start really listening to what your clients are trying to tell you.
 Then agree a way of working together (the Trifecta) to achieve the synergy of combining their expertise with yours.
 In other words, help your clients to run a better business.

 Do this before someone else gets there first!

-*The Gap provides hundreds of accounting and bookkeeping firms with systemised content to deliver tangible valued add services, along with the soft skills development needed to grow beyond compliance, delivered via a unique Business Development portal.
+*The Gap portal provides accounting and bookkeeping firms with systemised content to deliver tangible valued add services, along with the soft skills development needed to grow beyond compliance.
+Book a demo to learn more.